OneDrive/onedrive-api-docs/docs/rest-api/api/subscription_post_subscriptions.md

 }
 ```

-In the request body, supply a JSON representation of the [subscription](../resources/subscription.md) object.
-The `clientState` field is optional.

-##### Resources examples

-The following are valid values for the resource property of the subscription:
+The following are valid values for the resource property:

 | Resource type | Examples |
 |:------ |:----- |